-- 6. Comorbid medical condition(s) that, in combination with substance dependence/detoxification, presents potentially life-threatening health risks, including but not limited to heart condition, pregnancy, history of seizures, major organ transplant, HIV, diabetes, etc. (NOTE: Input from New Directions Medical Director is suggested.) - 7.
-Psychiatric comorbidity that renders the member incapable of cooperating with or tolerating detoxification at a lower level of care.
+- 8. Comorbid medical condition(s) that, in combination with substance dependence/detoxification, presents potentially life-threatening health risks, including but not limited to heart condition, pregnancy, history of seizures, major organ transplant, HIV, diabetes, etc. (NOTE: Input from New Directions Medical Director is suggested.) - 9.
+Psychiatric comorbidity that renders the member incapable of cooperating with or tolerating withdrawal management at a lower level of care.